This post may contain affiliate links. Read my disclosure policy.

 - Salt and pepper

-How to make this Ground Beef and Potatoes Skillet Dinner
+How to Make This Ground Beef and Potatoes Recipe

 Tips for Success

-- Be sure to use a nice, large skillet so that everything has room to brown nicely.
+- Use the right skillet.
+Make sure you have a nice, large skillet so that everything has room to brown, and it can fit all the ingredients.
 You’ll also want to make sure the skillet has a tight-fitting lid.

-- To avoid curdling, you want to reduce the heat to low so it is no longer boiling but just at a gentle simmer.
+- Avoid curdling.
+So that the dairy ingredients don’t separate, reduce the heat to low so it is no longer boiling but just at a gentle simmer before stirring in the yogurt.
 The cheese should be added in small portions, stirring it in after each addition.
 Once you begin adding the yogurt and cheese, you do not want to bring it back to a full boil.

-- This recipe does reheat well either in a skillet on the stove or in the microwave.
+This recipe does reheat well either in a skillet on the stove or in the microwave.
 So you can make it ahead or heat up the leftovers.
-This makes it great for those nights when the family can’t all sit down to dinner bat the same time.
+This makes it great for those nights when the family can’t all sit down to dinner at the same time.

-- Just heat it gently to avoid bringing it to a full boil.
-You can add a bit of water or milk if you need to thin it out a little.
+Just heat it gently to avoid bringing it to a full boil.
+You can add a little water or milk if you need to thin it out.

 While this ground beef skillet recipe makes a satisfying one-pan meal all on its own, you may want to add some veggies on the side.
 Here are some easy options: